eigenfoo/old-eigenfoo.github.io/_posts/2018-03-06-topic-models-suck.md

 ---
-title: "Why Topic Models Suck"
+title: "Why Latent Dirichlet Allocation Sucks"
 excerpt: "As I learn more and more about data science and machine learning, I've noticed that a lot of resources out there go something like this..."
 tags: